BeamFi/BeamFiProtocol/README.md

 ![Add Network](/guide/images/AddNetwork.png)

-- Switch to "Local"
+- Switch to "Local".
 It should show 0.000 ICP if it works.

 ![Local Ledger](/guide/images/LocalLedger.png)